This is part two of a bunch of “fluff” stories from the Marine Corps Marathon. If you missed it, you can find part 1 HERE!

 Part way through the race I figured something out.
 Typically, if you tell a Marine “Semper Fi!” they will say it back to you.
 And if you tell them “Oorah!” they will also say it back to you.
 Now this only works with a male Marine (at least, I never tried it with a female), but if instead you yell “Semper Fi, big guy!” you will get a very enthusiastic “Oorah!” yelled back at you in return.
-I had a lot of fun with that along the race course once I made that discovery 🙂Woman on a stick
+I had a lot of fun with that along the race course once I made that discovery 🙂

 This story is an odd one.
 At mile 20, just as we were beginning our trek across the 14th Street Bridge, there was a guy standing on the side of the road with this:

 He was yelling “Woman on a stick!
 I’ve got a woman on a stick!
 Woman on a stick for you!.”
 I have no idea if it was some kind of inside joke or if he just wanted to make something really bizarre to entertain the runners.

 During the race I also saw a lady holding a giant poster of a hot dog, and several people dressed up as Santa Clause, Ninja Turtles, and condiments (ketchup, mustard, and relish).
 I guess the latter can be justified by Halloween being right around the corner from the race.
 But that woman on a stick… it certainly was the most bizarre thing I saw along the course!